dburenok/BeautySpell/README.md

 - As a user, I want to save the document library to file
 - As a user, I want to open a previously saved document library and continue working on it

+## Phase 4: Task 2
+- Test and design a class in your model package that is robust.
+You must have at least one method that throws a checked exception.
+You must have one test for the case where the exception is expected and another where the exception is not expected.
+- Make appropriate use of the Map interface somewhere in your code.
+- Make appropriate use of a bi-directional association somewhere in your code.
+So, there must be a need for each class in the association to call methods on the other class.

+I added robustness to the PredictiveSpellchecker class, in both the constructor and cartesianProduct().
+If a PC is constructed with a null dictionary, the PC throws a DictException.
+If PC.cartesianProduct() is passed two sets, and one of them is empty, it throws a CartesianProductException.

+I also used a HashMap (specifically, HashMap<String, HashSet<String>>) to store the neighbour keys on a keyboard, which are used to generate the typing paths for the spellchecking algorithm.

+I also implemented a bi-directional association between Document and DocumentLibrary, making sure that the proper mutual behaviour occurs.
+If you set a Document's DL, it calls the DL's addDocument method, and vice versa.